-The Building Maintenance Department provides a variety of maintenance and support services for this program.
-It requires that event logistical support be performed in many areas of the community to ensure a smooth, successful event.
+BLDG MAINT ADM The Building Maintenance Department provides a variety of maintenance and support services for this program.
+It requires that bringing participants and spectators from outside of Park City.

-The Park City Ice Arena hosts Special Events throughout the year which has a positive economic benefit to the community by bringing participants and spectators from outside of Park City.
 Most Special Events are hosted by User Groups or other entities.
 Events hosted at the facility include hockey tournaments and events (High Mountain Shoot Out (2) and Muddy Puck - Co-Ed Adult) and various community events for local residents (Skate with Santa, Try Hockey Free, Olympic Celebrations etc.).
 The Figure Skating Club of Park City hosts two skating shows (Holiday Show & Spring Show) at the Ice Arena.
-In the summer, the rink stays busy hosting the Rocky Mountain Hockey School, Bebee Hockey School, Three Brothers' Hockey Camp, and multiple Figure Skating properly mitigated.
+In the summer, the rink stays busy hosting the Rocky Mountain Hockey School, Bebee Hockey School, Three Brothers' Hockey Camp, and multiple Figure Skating process to the day of execution of the event.
+Special Events Department is responsible for working with an event to secure all the required permitting and works with various city departments to coordinate logistics to ensure that the all impacts of the event are properly mitigated.